kennethdsheridan/commandant-rs/README.md

 with the US Marine Corps, that teaches to "leave things better than how you found it".
 OneForAll is my contribution to making an improvement in the industry I work.

-## Real-Time Metrics and System Health Monitoring with WebAssembly
+## View Real-Time System Diagnostics in the Browser with WebAssembly

 ### Ultra-Low Resource Utilization and Latency